 John Sayles’ latest marks his entry into family-pic terrain, a crossing that draws pleasant but unexciting results.
-Short on the lush atmospherics its fanciful story cries for, “The Secret of Roan Inish” presents a marketing challenge -- it may prove too talky and sophisticated for kids, too mild to lure adult customers.
+Short on the lush atmospherics its fanciful story cries for, “The Secret of Roan Inish” presents a marketing challenge — like another recent slice of Irish whimsy, “Into the West,” it may prove too talky and sophisticated for kids, too mild to lure adult customers.

 The story, drawn from Brit author Rosalie K. Fry’s juve novel, has plucky 10 -year-old Fiona (Jeni Courtney) shipped off by a hard-drinking, widowed dad to her grandparents’ coastal home in post-World War II County Donegal.
 There she and teen cousin Eamon are drawn into investigating their folkloric clan past — especially one ancestor’s union with a half-human, half-seal “Selkie” female.

 Strange sights further pique Fiona’s curiosity.
 Her infant brother, Jamie, was presumed dead several years before when his cradle of ship’s-hull wood mysteriously drifted out from shoreline to sea.
 But Fiona glimpses the wild-child toddler scampering naked along the shore, always beyond reach.
 She finally convinces grandfolk (Mick Lally, Eileen Colgan) to row out to Roan Inish , the nearby island home they’ve abandoned, in hopes of solving the puzzle.